Theatre Transfer Pathway Degree

 - The requirements of this program are subject to change without notice.

-(two courses required; one from A and one from B)
+(two courses required; one from A and one from B; at least 6 credits total)

-A. Economics/Geography OR C. History/Political Science B. Anthropology/Psychology/Sociology (PSYC 1110 recommended) 6.
+A. Economics/Geography B. Anthropology/Psychology/Sociology (PSYC 1110 required) C. History/Political Science 6.
 Humanities/Fine Art

-A. Literature B. Anthropology/Psychology/Sociology (PSYC 1110 is recommended) C. Art/Music/Theatre (THTR 2211 is required) 7.
-Human Diversity (one course required, PSYC 1110 recommended) 8.
-Global Perspective (one course required) 9.
-Ethical/Civic Responsibility (one course required) 10.
-People and the Environment (one course required: BIOL 1103 recommended)
+A. Literature B. Humanities/Philosophy C. Art/Music/Theatre (THTR 2211 required) 7.
+Human Diversity*** (one course required of at least 3 credits) 8.
+Global Perspective (one course required of at least 3 credits) 9.
+Ethical/Civic Responsibility (one course required of at least 3 credits) 10.
+People and the Environment (one course required of at least 3 credits)

 Classes are scheduled for full-time students to complete in two years; part-time students will need more time.
 For assistance with pathway planning, students should schedule an appointment with an academic advisor.
 See also the college catalog Appendix for course offering information.